MahStudio/Denna/README.md

 - Lukas Frensel : UX tests
 - Reza Cloner : UX tests

-Special thanks to AliNGame, Pouria Riahi and Windows developers community for their help to this project.
+Special thanks to AliNGame, Pouria Riahi, Windows insiders and developers community for their help to this project.